Florida Museum of Natural History: Florida Archaeology

-The Florida Archeology Collection includes artifacts spanning 12,000 years of human history in the Southeast.
+The Florida Archaeology Collection includes artifacts spanning 12,000 years of human history in the Southeast.
 While the focus of this collection is on Florida, some materials from Georgia and other localities are included.
 These items are curated as a tangible record of the people who have made Florida their home.
-The Florida Archeology Collections come from Central and North Florida and the Panhandle regions.
+The Florida Archaeology Collections come from Central and North Florida and the Panhandle regions.
 All counties including and north of Sarasota, De Soto, Hardee, Polk, Osceola, and Indian River counties are included in this collection.
 Exceptions to this rule are sites situated within Colonial St. Augustine and historical sites with no pre-Columbian material present, collections from these locales are included in the Historical Archaeology Collections.
-Counties to the south are part of the South Florida Archeology Collections.
-Information concerning policies associated with our collections are found below.
+Counties to the south are part of the South Florida Archaeology Collections.
+Information concerning policies associated with the museum’s collections are found below.

 The Excavated Collections include all archaeological materials that have been excavated using systematic recovery techniques.
 While recovery techniques vary depending on the project, site, and supervising archaeologist, all of these collections have associated provenience data.
 Documentation such as field notes, maps, and photographs are often available with the collection.

 Below is a select list of sites in the Florida Archeology Collections.

 Abraham's Old Town

 Abraham's Old Town or Pilaklikaha is a multicomponent site in Sumter County.
 The site includes a ceramic period occupation (Pasco and Sand-Tempered Plain) and possibly a preceramic component.
 The site's significance is its identification as Pilaklikaha, a town inhabited by Black Seminoles during the early 19th century.
-The collection includes lithics, ceramics (both European and Seminole), glass beads, trade pipe fragments, bottle glass, brick, cut nails and other metal fragments recovered during excavations from 1998 to 2001.
+The collection includes lithics, ceramics (both European and Seminole), glass beads, trade pipe fragments, bottle glass, brick, cut nails, and other metal fragments recovered during excavations from 1998 to 2001.